 CPWA rents cell phone tower space to four companies.
 Annual rental income from these agreements range from \$20,640 to \$28,662.
 The lessees are responsible for utility costs.
-The leases expire between 2023 to 2025 with the conditional options to renew for five additional five-year terms.
-The amount of rental income recorded in miscellaneous revenue was \$137,116 for the year ended December 31, 2022.
-This lease is cancelable by either party without the others consent and therefore does not meet the criteria to be recorded under GASB 87.
+The leases expire in 2025 with the conditional options to renew for five additional five-year terms.
+The amount of rental income recorded in miscellaneous revenue was \$140,762 and \$137,116 for the years ended December 31, 2023 and 2022, respectively.
+The leases are cancelable by either party without the others consent and therefore do not meet the criteria to be recorded under GASB 87.